rackspaceautomationco/playtypus/README.md

 4.  headers - a dictionary of headers to send

 5.  body - a payload in dictionary or string format

+6. response_filename - by default, if you specify the response-log, playtypus will log files in that folder sequentially starting from 000000000.log.
+If you want to specify the actual log file name, add this to your call.
+Note: it will ALWAYS append to the file

 ## Contributing